Pennsylvania Department of Health

 Observations:

-Based on observation and interview, it was determined the facility failed to maintain hazardous areas, affecting three of five levels.
+Based on observation and interview, it was determined the facility failed to maintain the fire alarm system, affecting the entire facility.

 Findings include: